kumaryatish/e-comerce-data-analysis/README.md

 1. spark
 2. python
 3. machine learning(NLP)
-this regarding the analtsis for the data of e commerce site of women clothin so here we are analysing the  review . which will be help for that  orginsation that is in  csv format
+this regarding the analtsis for the data of e commerce site of women clothin so here we are analysing the  review . which will be helpful for   orginsation. data is in  csv format